Endangered Species

 The Jacksonville Times-Union has reported that the realty company is having trouble finding a government agency to accept the land as part of its plea bargain agreement.

 Hmmmmm?
-The St. Augustine National Historical Park, National Seashore and National Scenic Coastal Parkway Act authorizes the federal government to accept suitable land from developers and realty companies for the park.
+The St. Augustine National Historical Park and Seashore Act authorizes the federal government to accept suitable land from developers and realty companies for the park.

-This includes gopher tortoises, beach turtles (which are endangered throughout Florida) as well as two animals native to only this area of Florida: Anastasia Island Beach Mouse (Peromyscus poliontus phasma) and a butterfly that lives around the St. Augustine Lighthouse in the tops of Red Maple trees.
+Also included are our whales, tortoises, beach turtles (endangered throughout Florida) as well as two animals native only in Northeast Florida: the Anastasia Island Beach Mouse (Peromyscus poliontus phasma) and a butterfly that lives around the St. Augustine Lighthouse at the top of Red Maple trees.